adverb, Chiefly Western U.S.

 - very; exceedingly.

 Season changes in Idaho overwhelm me.
-I thought nothing could beat autumn, but I find myself tearing up because of the beauty of spring.
+I thought nothing could beat autumn, but I find myself in awe because of the beauty of spring.
 After a long cold winter, it’s as if each flower is a message from God.
 One is saying, “You did it!
 Way to go!”
 Another: “This is for walking to work in 12 degree weather!”
 “This daffodil is for embracing the chilly skate ski mornings.”
 I listen to each flower’s sentiment and smile back.

 I talk to Pal like he’s a person.
 “Bubs, look!
 Oh my gosh.
 To the left!
 Look at the lupines up there!
 We must get closer.”